davidawad/davidawad.github.io/src/pages/investing.md

 ## Philosophy

-I personally focus on early stage technical startups with Principium Ventures.
-My background is in software engineering, self driving cars, operating system design, and scalable service architecture, so those companies somehow find their way to my inbox.
+I personally love early stage deep technical startups.
+My background is in software engineering, self driving cars, and operating systems so deep tech companies somehow find their way to my inbox.

-I like companies that solve problems that are real, and technically interesting.
-Anything that's 10 times better than anything else out there for that specific problem is a company I tend to reach out to.
+I like companies that solve problems that are cool as shit.
+Anything that's 10 times better than anything else out there for that specific problem is my favorite thing.

-I come from a more technical background, perhaps this skews how I look at the venture problem itself.
-As I'm able to tell, there are three aspects to any company; team, product, and market.
+There are three aspects to any company to be aware of; product, market, and team.
 It seems straightforward to me that the priority of each of these is market, product and finally team.
 Each is crucial, but have different priorities.
 I'll start with some basic arguments for this paradigm.

 ### Market